Skip to main content

 Intervention criteria configuration showing attribute selection, operator, and value fields

-When adding more than one criteria, you can require all or any of them to be met.
+When adding more than one criterion, you can require all or any of them to be met.

 Multiple intervention criteria with "all" or "any" logic selection